segmind/cral-docs/api/data-versioning.md

 Your datasets change over time during the lifecycle of an experiment and your project.
 New data usually keeps getting added weekly or monthly.
 Training data plays an important factor in reproducing your experiments and version controlling them helps you achive the same.

 ## log_classification_dataset
-Parses the classification data and logs to tracking server
+Parses the classification data and logs the hash to tracking server

 ```py